-Just four months ago, the hottest toy around was the hoverboard, available from nearly any e-commerce website and a growing number of retail stores.
+The hottest toy around in 2015 was the hoverboard, available from nearly any e-commerce website and a growing number of retail stores.
 An estimated 400,000 hoverboards shipped out of China’s electronics metropolis of Shenzhen last October alone (link in Chinese) to satisfy a growing legion of fans around the world.

 Nowadays, they’re as scarce as a Daisy The Cow Beanie Baby—and about as useful.